Louisiana Bridge Program

 Participating Hospitals

-LA Bridge is expanding across the state through partnerships with hospital EDs.
+LA Bridge is expanding across Louisiana through partnerships with hospital EDs.
 Participating hospitals receive training, technical assistance, and ongoing support to integrate the Bridge model into routine emergency care.
-As of February 2026, the following hospitals have received technical assistance from National and Louisiana BRIDGE partners to integrate the Bridge model into their 24/7 operations:
+As of February 2026, the following hospitals have received technical assistance from national and Louisiana BRIDGE partners to integrate the Bridge model into their 24/7 operations:

 Inaugural Hospitals

-• Lake Charles Memorial Hospital – Lake Charles, LA (Selected as a Bridge Starts Program recipient)
+• Lake Charles Memorial Hospital, Lake Charles (selected as a Bridge Starts Program recipient)

-• CHRISTUS – Oschner Lake Area Hospital – Lake Charles, LA
+• CHRISTUS – Oschner Lake Area Hospital, Lake Charles

-• CHRISTUS – Oschner St. Patrick Hospital – Lake Charles, LA
+• CHRISTUS – Oschner St. Patrick Hospital, Lake Charles

 First Cohort

-The Provider-to-Provider Consultation Line (PPCL) which can be reached at (833) 721-2881, is a no-cost telehealth consultation and education program that helps health care providers address the behavioral and mental health needs of pediatric patients (ages 0-21) and perinatal patients.
+The Provider-to-Provider Consultation Line (PPCL) is a no-cost telehealth consultation and education program that helps health care providers address the behavioral and mental health needs of pediatric patients (ages 0-21) and perinatal patients.
 The program aims to increase the capacity to screen, diagnose, treat, and refer patients to supportive services by integrating behavioral health into clinical settings and connecting providers to mental health/substance use disorder consultants and psychiatrists.

-Any provider serving children/youth (birth-21) and pregnant and postpartum persons.
+Any provider serving children/youth (0-21) and pregnant and postpartum women may access the PPCL.
 Registration is not required before calling, but it is strongly encouraged and only takes 1-2 minutes.
+You may also complete registration during the consult call.

 Critical Access Toolkit

-For more information about the Louisiana Bridge Program, including hospital participation or community partnerships, please contact: [email protected]
+For more information about the Louisiana Bridge Program, including hospital participation or community partnerships, please email LABridge@la.gov.

 Surgeon General Evelyn Griffin, MD